flachs/queued/README.md

 output:
   `jobid` returns the created jobid
-  `sch`   returns 1 if the job ran immediately or 0 if it is enqueued 'rej'   returns the reason the job was rejected
+  `sch`   returns 1 if the job ran immediately or 0 if it is queued 'rej'   returns the reason the job was rejected

 ### Job descriptions